 By the middle of 2nd year grade three supervisors are selected according to the research theme of each student.
-A notice of research progress meeting is issued by Educational Planning Section twice a year and students arrange their meeting with their supervisors.
+A notice of research progress meeting is issued by Educational Planning Section at least once a year and students arrange their meeting with their supervisors.
 After the meeting, a report with the fixed form is submitted to Educational Planning Section.
-The submission deadline is the end of July and December.
 The submission of the report is required for credit earning, and the data is used to verify the research progress and focus on problems.